Apple Silicon-Compatible macOS Virtualization Types Available Through MacStadium

 Even without any Kubernetes experience, Orka gives developers and DevOps teams the power to create and scale the Mac cloud environment they need to build and test their app.
 Orka’s simple commands make getting started a breeze, and Orka’s CI/CD plugins allow developers to use the tools they already know and love to work seamlessly with their build infrastructure.

 Developed by Veertu, Anka is a virtualization engine for CI projects specifically built for macOS.
-Anka runs inside macOS, using the macOS Hypervisor.framework and its architecture comes with external registry and controller nodes.
+Anka runs inside macOS, using the macOS Hypervisor.framework and its architecture includes external registry and controller nodes for storing VM images and managing ephemeral VMs respectively.
 Anka is custom-built to work as part of a CI workflow and can be integrated with existing container-based DevOps CI pipelines.
 Anka will generally appeal to teams that want a simple, intuitive, easy-to-use solution for virtualizing macOS.